jhoerr/cloudmesh-manual/docs-source/source/accounts/azure.rst

 ``cloudmesh4.yaml`` file, details of which are outlined `here <https://github.com/cloudmesh/cloudmesh-manual/blob/master/docs-source/source/configuration/configuration.md>`__

-Azure Resource Group (for a Compute)
+Azure Resource Group (for Compute)
 ------------------------------------

 .. note:: **to be completed by student**

-Azure Resource Group (for a Storage and Compute)
+Azure Resource Group (for Storage and Compute)
 ------------------------------------------------

 .. note:: **to be completed by student**